 - A. Any person aggrieved by the Board's major or minor site plan decision may appeal to the court within 20 days of the date the decision is filed with the Town Clerk, as provided in G.L. c.
-40A, §17. - B. Any person aggrieved by an administrative site plan decision may appeal to the Planning and Economic Development Board.
+40A, §17. - B. Any person aggrieved by an administrative site plan decision may appeal to the Planning and Economic Development Board within twenty days of the date the decision is filed with the Town Clerk.